 Adaptability: Copes with ambiguity or situations that lack clarity.
 Adapts readily to changing circumstances and new responsibilities (which may include activities outside own preferences) in the interests of achieving team objectives.
 Recognises the need for and undertakes personal development as a result of changes.

 To be appointed as a CERC Fellow within CSIRO, candidates are required to have submitted their doctoral thesis at the time of commencement, as a minimum requirement, if PhD conferment has not been obtained.
 If a candidate has submitted, but their PhD has not yet been formally attained, the starting salary will be CSOF4-1 (AU$89,680).
-Upon CSIRO receiving written confirmation that the PhD has been awarded (within a six month period from commencement date), the salary will be increased to the negotiated level and the difference will be back-paid to the Officer’s start date.
+Upon CSIRO receiving written confirmation that the PhD has been awarded (within a six-month period from commencement date), the salary will be increased to the negotiated level and the difference will be back-paid to the Officer’s start date.

 Special Requirements